paveldarii/employee-tracker-CMS/README.md

 ## Usage

-This application is highly intuitive, by the way I organized it.
+This application is highly intuitive, by the way is organized.
 For example, to start the application just insert next code in your bash:

 ```bash